This frozen yogurt recipe is made without an ice cream maker. Simply mix the ingredients, place the mixture in a shallow pan, and freeze.

 - 1 tablespoon pure vanilla extract

-- Process to incorporate, stopping once to scrape the sides of the bowl, then process 1 more minute, until light and fluffy.
+- Process to incorporate, stopping once to scrape the sides of the bowl, then process for 1 more minute, until light and fluffy.
 You can also whisk the ingredients by hand, but make sure to do so for several minutes, until smooth and fluffy.

-- Using a spatula, transfer the mixture into a square 9-inch pan.
+- Using a spatula, transfer the mixture to a square 9-inch glass baking dish.
 Cover with cling wrap, and freeze for 45 minutes.

-- Remove the pan from the freezer, Use a spatula to stir the already-frozen edges into the still-soft center, then spread evenly again.
+- Remove the pan from the freezer.
+Use a rubber spatula to stir the already-frozen edges into the still-soft center, then spread evenly again.